deukDeharo/technical-test-coupon/README.md

 ## Application
 1. NotNull has been changed to NotEmpty in CouponRequestDTO.codes.
 It invalidates empty List and also a null List.
+2. UseCase Interfaces have been created and implemented on the services.

 ## Resources
 ### data.sql